mozdevs/html5-games-workshop/src/content/setup/index_en.md

 This is what you need to have in place:

+- A text editor
+- Access to the terminal/console in your system
+- A local web server

 ## A text editor

 You will use this to **code** the game.
 A good one is [Atom](https://atom.io/), which is available for Windows, Mac and Linux and it's open source.